Olšany Cemetery: Buildings and monuments

 There are two ceremonial halls.
 The first one, called Old Ceremonial Hall, was built in 1894 on the Cemetery VI part of the Olšany Cemetery.
 The second one, New Ceremonial Hall on the Municipal Cemetery I, is a neo-Renaissance building from 1921.

 Next to the Orthodox section of the cemetery is the Church of the Dormition.
 It was built in 1924–1925.
-The painting decoration od the church interor was designed by Ivan Bilibin.
+The painted decoration of the church interior was designed by Ivan Bilibin.

 There are many tombstones that are architecturally valuable, and tombs with valuable sculptural decoration.
 They were decorated by leading Czech artists and represent the development of Czech figurative sculpture from the end of the 18th century to the present day.
 Among the most significant are those in the Art Nouveau style.

 The Olšany Cemeteries Educational Trail leads through the cemetery.
 It is mapping the history of three of the oldest sections, also sketching the life stories of some celebrities buried here.